ychen-207523/BingeSuggest/README.md

 <img src="https://github.com/brwali/PopcornPicks/blob/master/asset/login.gif" width="600" height="375">

 ### Profile/Friends Features (NEW in project 3)
-**The user can add friends, view the movies reviewed by the friends, and see their reviewed movies in their profile page**
+**The user can add friends, view the movies reviewed by the friends, and see their reviewed movies in their profile**
 <img src="https://github.com/brwali/PopcornPicks/blob/master/asset/profile.gif" width="600" height="375">

 ### Wall (NEW in project 3)